Graphics and visualisation

-We aim to maintain this area as a proportion of the ICT portfolio.
 We will continue to support core graphics research where the UK has strengths: geometric modelling, rendering and animation.
 This strategy also recognises the importance of visualisation research to data science (in developing novel ways of visualising complex data) and to supporting decision-making (by understanding, exploring and extracting value from complex and potentially multiple sources of information).

 By the end of the Delivery Plan period, we aim to have a portfolio that: